MarkusBernhardt/ReSparker/README.md

 ```

 # Change the Sparx serial
 This is needed, when changing a ring that should be used in the same Sparx machine again.
 The serial is stored in the first two bytes of record 7 and all bytes of record 8.
 The copy of the serial is stored in the first two bytes of record 11 and all bytes of record 12.
 Records 8 and 12 can be simply overwritten.
-Rows 7 and 11 must be read, the first 2 bytes changed and written.
+Rows 7 and 11 must be read, the first 2 bytes changed and written back.
 ```
 pm3 --> hf mfu rdbl -k DEADBEEF -b 7
 pm3 --> hf mfu rdbl -k DEADBEEF -b 11